sayonpati/India-Census-2011-analysis-with-SQL/README.md

-# Sayon-Portfolio
-Data Analytics Portfolio
+# India Census 2011 analysis with SQL

 use census;